Samsung Dryer Error Codes (Simple Guide)

 • Check the main PCB for the sensor pin voltage (approximately 5VDC).

-• Check the DC fan motor condition and the main PCB for the fan pin voltage (expected 12 Vdc).
+• Check the DC fan motor condition and the main PCB for the fan pin voltage (expected 12 VDC).

 • Check the compressor winding resistance and capacitor.